 Anything beyond minor changes that may impact the statutory test in the approvals criteria.
 These may include:

 Which do not impact on the content of the qualification including:

 Awarding bodies should submit changes as required.
 The Institute will aim to respond in around 8 weeks or will make clear in advance if longer is required.
 Further detail will be provided in due course.

 Occupational standards are revised from time to time by employers.
 Some of these revisions will be led by employers (e.g. due to changes in technology or practice) and some will be initiated by the Institute as part of regular reviews of standards.
 The Institute will inform awarding bodies of any proposed revisions.
 There will be two types of changes resulting from revisions:

 The Institute will expect content changes to be made and submitted for approval within a year of a revised standard being published and awarding body informed.
 The newly approved qualification should then be taught as soon as possible, in line with the awarding body’s usual best practice (e.g. allowing providers at least a year with the new materials).

-We will discuss more complicated changes with the relevant awarding bodies on a case by case basis.
+We will discuss more significant changes with awarding bodies on a case-by-case basis.
 This will include the timetable for withdrawing approval from the qualification if an occupational standard is to be entirely withdrawn.

 A qualification and standard do not require any changes from the original approval to the point of review.ApproachLight touch process to enable approval to continue.